Arkar08/Arkar08/README.md

 - 👋 Hi, I’m @Arkar08
 - 👀 I’m interested in ...Frontend developer
-- 🌱 I’m currently learning ...react js and nodejs
+- 🌱 I’m currently learning ...react js and next js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...